Harrison Park (New Jersey): Soccer

 Harrison Park also hosted several soccer matches in its day and was the home field of West Hudson A.A. of the National Association Football League for their final few seasons.

 The National Challenge Cup competition (now the Lamar Hunt U.S. Open Cup) twice held its final match there, in 1918 and again in 1923.
 On May 4, 1918, after a 2–2 draw between the Fall River Rovers and Bethlehem Steel F.C. in Fall River, the replay was held in Harrison on May 19; Bethlehem Steel won, 3–0, in front of a crowd of 10,000.
 Five years later, on April 1, 1923, local side Paterson F.C. played St. Louis Scullin Steel F.C. to a 2–2 draw in Harrison with 15,000 in attendance.
 Scullin declined a rematch, however, as much of their roster were also pro baseball players who had joined their teams; Paterson was awarded the Cup by default.

-The site of the ballpark is only a few blocks northwest of the present-day Red Bull Arena, home to the New York Red Bulls of Major League Soccer, and was once used as a parking lot for the arena.
+The site of the ballpark is only a few blocks northwest of the present-day Sports Illustrated Stadium.
+Opened in 2010, it is home to the New York Red Bulls of Major League Soccer and Gotham FC of the National Women's Soccer League.
+The site previously was used as a parking lot for the stadium.

 Fate

-Harrison Park was destroyed by a fire on August 18, 1923.
-The site of Harrison Park is now home to a luxury apartment building.
+Harrison Park was destroyed by a fire a couple of hours after the game played on August 18, 1923.
+The Bears played on the road for the remaining six weeks or so of the season.
+In 1924, they moved to Meadowbrook Oval in Newark, a site previously used for local semi-pro teams.
+In 1926, they moved to the new Ruppert Stadium in Newark's Ironbound neighborhood.

+The site of Harrison Park is now home to a luxury apartment building and a Montessori school.